 Tell us about the projects you have been working on recently?

 Most recently, I’ve been working on a special project with Mude Drinks – a vegan, carbon-neutral beverage brand.
 We have a project launching as we speak called ‘Hope for Earth Day’ that unites my music to a special fundraising campaign.
 We have created a series of videos which feature beautiful footage from the Amazon, with Hoping as the sound bed, and with messages of support from the likes of Olympian Louise Hazel, NHS front-line worker and UK TV personality Sarah Mulindwa, and a whole host of other incredible personalities.
 It really is a dream collaboration to be able to use my music in such a positive way with a forward-thinking company that puts purpose before profit.

 You were recently appointed Kindness Champion for UNESCO MGIEP’s Kindness Matters global campaign – tell us a little more about that, and what your role entails?

-I’ve been involved in sustainability and environment projects for the past four years and it’s really refreshing to be in this role for the campaign, that approaches achieving sustainability through the act of kindness.
+I’ve been involved in sustainability and environment projects for the past five years and it’s really refreshing to be in this role for the campaign, that approaches achieving sustainability through the act of kindness.
 Our belief is that through kindness to self, others and nature, we can have the mindset to make better decisions that protect the planet and our collective future.
 My role is to advise, communicate and show how kindness can be a leading way to address the 17 sustainable development goals and the 2030 agenda.
 It’s very much a part of my ethos as an artist, so the role is very organic.
-We have so far collected over a million acts of kindness and are now gearing up for World Kindness Day on November 13th, and hoping to continue collecting stories of kindness.
+We have so far collected over a million acts of kindness and are now gearing up for World Kindness Day, and hoping to continue collecting stories of kindness.